Adiwert/Adiwert/README.md

 👋 Hi, I’m Adiwert
-👀 I’m interested in SLEEPING and EATING
-🌱 I’m currently learning C++, Python, C#, Java
+👀 I’m interested in Artificial Intelligence and Fintech 🌱 I’m currently learning C++, Python, C#, Java
-💞️ I’m still studying but will definitely seek for any collaboration in future 📫 How to reach me:
+💞️ I’m still studying but will definitely seek for any collaboration in the future 📫 How to reach me:
 Email: stewart.ting@gmail.com